darkred/Userscripts/thepiratebay_helper/README.md

   - highlighting trusted,
   - hiding non trusted, or
   - show all
-- Added a keyboard shortcut \` to toggle highlight/hide.
+- Added a keyboard shortcut \` to toggle highlight/hide,
+- Added an option to display torrent timestamps in relative format.
 You may also click on the e.g, `7/30 torrents are currently hidden) - click to toggle`
 to toggle highlight/hide *(and this is reflected in GM_config too)*.
 - Changes in the relevant texts in the script due to that TPB timezone is `GMT+1` *(and not `GMT` as the site wrongly displays in torrent pages)*